Two-dimensional categorified Hall algebras: Ind quasi-compact stacks

 \subsection{Correspondences}

-We finish this section by providing a formal extension of Gaitsgory-Rozenblyum correspondence machine in the setting of not-necessarily quasi-compact stacks.
+We finish this section by providing a formal extension of Gaitsgory--Rozenblyum correspondence machine in the setting of not necessarily quasi-compact stacks.
 Let $\mathbb S$ be an $(\infty,2)$-category, seen as an $(\infty,1)$-category weakly enriched in $\Cat_\infty$, in the sense of \cite{Gepner_Haugseng_Enriched,Hinich_Yoneda}.
 We write $\Cat_\infty^{(2)}$ for $\Cat_\infty$ thought as weakly enriched over itself in the natural way (i.e.\ for the $(\infty,2)$-category of $(\infty,1)$-categories).
 Consider the $2$-categorical Yoneda embedding